MelasGR/batterylite/index.md

 ### B. HOW WE USE COLLECTED INFORMATION

 a.
 Personal Information- since we do not collect Personal Information, we may not use your personal information in any way.
 b.
 Non- Personal Information.
-We may use Non-Personal Information only for serving you better as below:
+We may use Non-Personal Information only for serving you better as below:<br>
 1. To personalize user experience;
-1. To help develop our service- We may use Non- Personal Information to provide, maintain, improve and develop our services;
+2. To help develop our service- We may use Non- Personal Information to provide, maintain, improve and develop our services;
-1. We may collect your non-personal information and use them for market and promotion purpose, for example, we may promote or recommend more relevant apps to you.
+3. We may collect your non-personal information and use them for market and promotion purpose, for example, we may promote or recommend more relevant apps to you.

 ### C. HOW YOUR INFORMATION MAY BE DISCLOSED